sensu/sensu-docs/content/sensu-go/6.0/guides/monitor-external-resources.md

 {{< code shell >}}
-sensuctl asset add sensu-plugins/sensu-plugins-http:5.1.1 -r sensu-plugins-http
+sensuctl asset add sensu-plugins/sensu-plugins-http:5.1.1 -r sensu-plugins-http fetching bonsai asset: sensu-plugins/sensu-plugins-http:5.1.1 added asset: sensu-plugins/sensu-plugins-http:5.1.1

+You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
+To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["sensu-plugins-http"].
 {{< /code >}}

 This example uses the `-r` (rename) flag to specify a shorter name for the asset: `sensu-plugins-http`.